 Derivation of name and historical aspects

 The name Carissa is derived from the Indian name for plants of this genus, which contain a bitter and poisonous glucoside in the bark called carrisin.
 The epithet bispinosa is derived from a Latin word that means two-spined, referring to the forked spines of the plants.
-The vernacular name num-num could either be of Hottentot origin or an example of onomatopoeia expressing the sound of pleasure at the taste of the juicy little fruit of this plant.
+The vernacular name num-num could either be of Khoisan origin or an example of onomatopoeia expressing the sound of pleasure at the taste of the juicy little fruit of this plant.

 Currently, according to the latest revision of the genus, only Carissa bispinosa (L.) Desf. ex Brenan is accepted.
 Two varieties, namely C. bispinosa var. bispinosa and C. bispinosa var. acuminata (E.Mey.)
 Codd, were previously distinguished in South Africa, the former usually a bushveld and coastal scrub species and the latter a forest species.

 Plants produce attractive flowers that may attract birds, insects (especially butterflies) and even monkeys to your garden.
 Young plants need to be sheltered from cold for the first years as a precaution.
 The plants need moderate watering and grow in semi-shade to full sun.
 They are excellent for windy areas as the plants are wind-resistant.
 Plants are moderately drought-resistant but rather frost-tender and therefore best suited to the warmer parts of the interior and coastal plains as they are very tolerant of sea breezes.

 Num-nums can also form a focal point with their ornamental foliage, flowers and fruit.
 Natural environments with frequent fire regimes result in low-growing forms.
 These plants have cultivation potential for use as borders in formal gardens.
 This species can also be used to provide neat hedges in parking areas.